thejhndwn/DailyLog/README.md

 ## Why make it public?
 I think there should be alot to learn from these daily public logs that other people may find useful in the future.
 I've kept a journal and a private logs from time to time and I'm at a point where I want and need the social contract of keeping a daily log to keep myself accountable.
 While I like to write, I am again very lazy.

-## Legend
-prefixed with * are things that are done

-prefixed with # are things to do tomorrow, or eventually

-no prefix means general thoughts for the day